SpecFlowOSS/SpecFlowWiki/Development.md

           * you can push local tags with "git push --tags"
   10. publish the zip to the website (how?)
   11. announce the new release (how?)

+## Versioning Policy

+Bugfix releases: increase the 3rd number (like 1.0.1 -> 1.1.2)

+Minor feature releases: increase the 2nd number (like 1.0.2 -> 1.1.0)

+Major feature releases: increase the 1st number (like 1.1.2 -> 2.0.0)